HenryMartins/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 creates an alias.
-prints hello user, where user is the current Linux user.
+prints hello user, where user is the current Linux user Add /action to the PATH. /action